github/github-ospo/README.md

 - [github/evergreen](https://github.com/github/evergreen) - Enable automated security updates and open a issue/PR in repos in an org that have dependency files but no dependabot.yaml file
 - [github/issue-metrics](https://github.com/github/issue-metrics) - Gather metrics on issues/prs/discussions such as time to first response, count of issues opened, closed, etc.
 - [github/stale-repos](https://github.com/github/stale-repos) - Identify and report on repositories with no activity for configurable amount of time, in order to surface inactive repos to be considered for archival
+- [github/cleanowners](https://github.com/github/cleanowners) - A GitHub Action to suggest removal of non-organization members from CODEOWNERS files
 - [github/automatic-contrib-prs](https://github.com/github/automatic-contrib-prs) - Automatically open a pull request for repositories that have no CONTRIBUTING.md file

 ### GitHub Apps